open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 This enables the team to relive the victory and discuss future plans.

 On a remote team, this is more challenging, as each team member is celebrating on their own.
-During regular team meetings, it is a good idea to start off asking for appreciations.
+Consider beginning regular team meetings by asking members to share their appreciations.
 Each participant has the opportunity to give a shout-out to someone else on the team who did something positive.
 This peer-recognition is a great way to express appreciation and then the team that they are valued members.
 If the team has a budget for awards, the manager can have an "employee of the month" award or similar, for which the winner is sent a small token of appreciation, such as a "dinner for 2" coupon.